Hashtag Web3 Logo

 Accepting proofs from clients without validating the public inputs make sense.

-What happens: Malicious clients submit proofs with manipulated public inputs.
+Impact: Malicious clients submit proofs with manipulated public inputs.

 Fix: Validate public inputs server-side independent of the proof.